JoshGibsonUOH/ARCHOSC-Lab10/README.md

 ![Image](Pictures/012.png)

-We are now ready to add further jobs that will run on our VM and allow us to complete our CI – we do this by creating a steps: section inside of our jobs: one, the steps section essentially becomes a list of tasks that will be completed when the job is ran.
+We are now ready to add further jobs that will run on our VM and allow us to complete our pipeline – we do this by creating a steps: section inside of our jobs: the steps section essentially becomes a list of tasks that will be completed when the job is ran.

 Each step should be split into two sections, a - name: section, which tells GitHub what task we are completing so it can group all of the steps underneath it as one task, and accurately represent them in the GUI and a body section under that which will contain everything that will be completed in that step.